 The Compensation Committee functions pursuant to a written charter adopted by our Board of Directors, a copy of which may be found at our website at https://investors.lendingtree.com/governance-documents (not hereby incorporated by reference).
 The Compensation Committee is responsible for discharging the responsibilities of our Board of Directors relating to compensation of our Chief Executive Officer and our other executive officers and has overall responsibility for approving and evaluating all of our compensation plans, policies and programs as they affect our executive officers as well as complying with associated regulatory requirements.
+Additionally, the Compensation Committee is responsible for recommending compensation arrangements for non-employee directors.
 All of the members of the Compensation Committee are independent directors within the meaning of the applicable Nasdaq listing standards.